-- Co-op is for seniors and juniors, who have passed the MCAS assessment and meet the criteria specified below. - Students must have at least one and a half (1 1⁄2) years of full time study in the vocational technical area to be eligible for Co-op. - If a co-op student is suspended, she/he will be ineligible for co-op for a period of one week for each school day suspended after returning from suspension.
+- Co-op is for seniors and juniors, who have passed the MCAS assessment and meet the criteria specified below. - Students must have at least two (2) years of full time study in the vocational technical area to be eligible for Co-op. - If a co-op student is suspended, she/he will be ineligible for co-op for a period of one week for each school day suspended after returning from suspension.
 A suspension of five (5) school days or more will result in permanent loss of co-op privileges for the remainder of that school year. - The appeal of any decision must be made to the Principal.